Safecast/safecastapi/README.ops.md

 Terraform has been configured for ingest in a way that should make it easy to perform major upgrades.
 If Amazon automatically performs a minor version upgrade, this will not break Terraform.
 In `infrastructure/terraform/ingest/main.tf`, the `engine_version` variable is set to `11` rather than `11.4` to ensure this; Terraform is aware of automatic upgrades and the Postgres versioning scheme.

+However, Terraform cannot upgrade PostGIS, and AWS recommends that PostGIS be upgraded before a major upgrade.
+See the manual instructions below for more information on how to upgrade it.

 To upgrade to the next version, e.g., Postgres 12, find the following lines in the Terraform configuration and change them from `11` to `12`:

 * `main.tf`